 Earlier this year, State House Representatives John Pezold (GA-133), Don Hogan (GA-179), and David Clark (GA-98) all signed the Term Limits Convention pledge.
 In addition, late last year, pledge takers included Georgia State House Representatives, Emory Dunahoo, Jr. (GA-30), Wes Cantrell (GA-22), Micah Gravely (GA-67), Jason Spencer (GA-180), and Michael Caldwell (GA-20) as well as State Senator Greg Dolezal (GA-27).
 Three Georgia House candidates have also taken the pledge: Ellen Diehl (GA-81), Doug Chanco (GA-50), Zach Procter (GA-102) and Bryan Dobbs (GA-19) and State Senate candidate Matt Reeves (GA-48) .
 Joining them in the congressional term limits fervor, Gubernatorial Candidates Sen. Hunter Hill and Marc Alan Urbach also signed the Governer’s term limits pledge.

 Just last session, the Georgia Senate passed SR195 calling for the term limits convention.
 This session, the resolution must pass the House Rules committee and then the full House in order for Georgia to be counted among the 34 states required to call the amendment proposal convention.
 Unfortunately, it has been held up stagnant in the Georgia House Rules committee for more than a year and time is running out in the 2018 legislative session which is expected to come to a close before the end of March.
-If Georgia misses the mark, the progress in the Senate is lost and the resolutions in both chambers must start over from scratch.
+If Georgia misses the mark, the progress in the Senate will be lost and the resolutions in both chambers must start over from scratch.

 USTL President, Philip Blumel, commented on the emerging support, saying, “The tremendous support for term limits among Georgia lawmakers shows that there are candidates and seated legislators who are willing to listen to the majority of voters who want term limits.
 America needs a Congress that will be served by citizen legislators, not career politicians.”